forcedotcom/packaging/messages/package_version_create.md

 You can’t have both "package" and "packageId" (deprecated) defined as dependencies in sfdx-project.json.

+# errorPackageOrPackageIdMissing

+You must provide either "package" or "packageId" (deprecated) defined as dependencies in sfdx-project.json.

 # errorDependencyPair

 Dependency must specify either a subscriberPackageVersionId or both packageId and versionNumber: %s